aliaydemir/lldpq/README.md

 when enabled, all web pages require authentication. when disabled, everything is open access.

-**note**: the web interface includes a "Run LLDP Check" button that triggers lldp analysis from the browser.
+**note**: the web interface includes a "Run LLDP Check" button that automatically triggers lldp analysis from the browser.

 ## [11] alerts & notifications